toufique-imam/ML-From-Scratch/README.md

 but rather to present the inner workings of them in a transparent and accessible way.

 ## FORK
-Added AGNES and KMediod implementations
+Added AGNES and KMediod implementations and other modifications to meet the criteria of Lab work

 ## Table of Contents
 - [Machine Learning From Scratch](#machine-learning-from-scratch)